-- The impact of the COVID-19 pandemic on our operations, research and development and clinical trials and potential disruption in the operations and business of third-party manufacturers, contract research organizations, other service providers and collaborators with whom we conduct business; - The outcome, cost and timing of our product development activities and clinical trials; - Our plans and expected timing with respect to regulatory filings and approvals; - Our ability to fund our operations; - Our plans to develop and commercialize our product candidates and expand our development pipeline; - Our ability to enter into a transaction with respect to commercialization of our products and product candidates; - The size and growth potential of the markets for our product candidates, and our ability to serve those markets; - Our sales and marketing strategies and plans;
+- The outcome, cost and timing of our product development activities and clinical trials; - Our plans and expected timing with respect to regulatory filings and approvals; - Our ability to fund our operations: - Our plans to develop and commercialize our product candidates and expand our development pipeline; - Our ability to enter into a transaction with respect to commercialization of our products and product candidates; - The size and growth potential of the markets for our product candidates, and our ability to serve those markets; - Our sales and marketing strategies and plans; - Potential market acceptance of our product candidates; - Potential regulatory developments in the United States and foreign countries; - The performance of our third-party suppliers and manufacturers;

-- Potential market acceptance of our product candidates; - Potential regulatory developments in the United States and foreign countries; - The performance of our third-party suppliers and manufacturers; - Our ability to compete with other therapies that are or become available; - Our expectations regarding the period during which we qualify as an emerging growth company (EGC) under the Jumpstart Our Business Startups Act (JOBS Act), a foreign private issuer under U.S. securities laws or a passive foreign investment company (PFIC) for U.S. federal income tax purposes; - · Our estimates regarding expenses, future revenue, capital requirements and needs for additional financing; and - Our expectations regarding the terms of our patents and ability to obtain and maintain intellectual property protection for our product candidates.
+- Our ability to compete with other therapies that are or become available; - Our expectations regarding the periods during which we qualify, or do not qualify, as a foreign private issuer under U.S. securities laws or a passive foreign investment company (PFIC) for U.S. federal income tax purposes; - Our estimates regarding expenses, future revenue, capital requirements and needs for additional financing; - Our expectations regarding the terms of our patents and ability to obtain and maintain intellectual property protection for our product candidates; and - The impact of health epidemics or pandemics on our operations, research and development and clinical trials and potential disruption in the operations and business of third-party manufacturers, contract research organizations, other service providers and collaborators with whom we conduct business.